Many or all companies we feature compensate us. Compensation and editorial

 • Up to 100% of costs are covered

-Sallie Mae is one of the most well-known and popular private student loan lenders in the U.S. It offers loans up to 100% of the school’s certified educational expenses.
+Sallie Mae is one of the most well-known and popular private student loan lenders in the U.S. It partners with both accredited and non-accredited institutions, giving you more options and fewer limitations when it comes to choosing a barber program.

 • Check your loan eligibility without a hard credit check

 Earnest offers fixed- and variable-rate loans with flexible terms, including biweekly payments.
-Borrowers aren’t responsible for any origination or application fees.
+Borrowers aren’t responsible for any origination, application, or late fees.
+Plus, you can leverage Earnest’s rate match program to get a competitive rate on your student loan.

 • Cover up to 100% of costs